 Due to the greater flexibility offered by group profiles, it is recommended that all new firewall profiles be created as group profiles.
 Account profiles are deprecated as of MySQL 8.0.26 and subject to removal in a future MySQL version.
-For upgrades from firewall installations that already contain account profiles, MySQL Enterprise Firewall includes a stored procedure named sp_migrate_firewall_user_to_group() to help you convert account profiles to group profiles.
+For upgrades from firewall installations that already contain account profiles, MySQL Enterprise Firewall in MySQL 8.0.26 and higher includes a stored procedure named sp_migrate_firewall_user_to_group() to help you convert account profiles to group profiles.
 To use it, perform the following procedure as a user who has the FIREWALL_ADMIN privilege: